The Global Language of Business

 Improved packaging

-Better space marketing on packaging, prepared for future legislation and improved consumer experience.
+Improve marketing space on packaging, prepare for upcoming legislation and create an enhanced consumer experience.

-With a 2D barcode you can save a lot of space, as you can combine a lot of data into one barcode.
+This could be a good reason to use a 2D barcode with GS1 standards on your product.
+With a 2D barcode, you can save a lot of space as you can consolidate a lot of data into one barcode.

-A 2D barcode can contain a much larger amount of data.
+A 2D barcode can contain a much more data.
+For example:

 • GTIN: 09521101530001